WeirdConstructor/HexoSynth/README.md

 with new modules.
 - DONE: Take a bit of care that there is online help.
 - DONE: Factor out the DSP code into it's own crate.
-- Redo the UI with performance optimized and overhauled HexoTK.
+- DONE: Redo the UI with performance optimized and overhauled HexoTK.
-- Rebuild the UI logic of HexoSynth from 2021 with WLambda.
+- DONE: Rebuild the UI logic of HexoSynth from 2021 with WLambda.
 - Add preset/patch management to the UI.
 - Add lots (many more than above listed) of modules (Oscillators, Filters, Envelopes, LFOs, Quantizers, ...).
 - Add a MIDI-Ctrl interface for receiving pitch control signals, gate and clock from the DAW